infosoftas/info-subscription-doc/source/index.rst

 |projectName| is backed by an API that all tenants can make use of.

 If you just want the gory details for the API you can browse `the Swagger UI <https://api.info-subscription.com/swagger/>`_ or `get the OpenAPI/Swagger definition file <https://api.info-subscription.com/swagger/v1/swagger.json>`_.

 Alternatively, head over to the :ref:`Getting Started with the API <getting-started>` section for a more gentle API introduction.

-Some tenants prefer to use our managed subscriber experience which includes
+Some tenants prefer to use our :ref:`managed subscriber experience <managed-experience>` which includes

  * A self-service portal/web site where subscribers can manage their subscriptions.
  * An ordering and user registration site/process where new subscribers can order subscriptions and register a new user.
  * An Identity Provider (IdP) solution that contains user credentials and some authorization information for letting users consume their purchased content.

-For integrating with the managed subcriber experience header over to our introduction to the managed experience.
+For integrating with the managed subcriber experience header over to our :ref:`introduction to the managed experience <managed-experience>`.

 Contact Information and Support